sytelus/nanuGPT/README.md

 python nanugpt/generate.py cconfigs/train_llm/tinyshakespeare.yaml
 ```

+### Other Datasets

 For lucky people with more compute, there are configs available to replicate benchmarks on WikiText103, TinyStories and OpenWebText.

+### Looging

+NanuGPT vastly improves on logging, i.e., we log everything we can!
+The idea is that once run is done, you can examine the log to lot of post-hoc debugging.
+You can also enable Weights and Biases (wandb).
+The consol logs are colors for quick glances.

+### Debugging

-If you are using VSCode, please do take advantage of dropdown next to play button run any config in debug mode, set breakpoints, look at variable and enjoy!
+If you are using VSCode, please do take advantage of dropdown next to play button run any config in debug mode, set breakpoints, look at variables and enjoy!

 ## Credits